ardoq/rxbeach/docs/fundamentals/routines.md

 );
 ```

 To understand how this works, you can imagine the `routine` function call being replaced by `action$.pipe`.
-At the top, actions that are dispatched to the action stream will flow in, then `ofType` will filter for only actions of the `showModule` type. `ofType` also provides type hints for typescript.
+At the top, actions that are dispatched to the action stream will flow in, then `ofType` will filter for actions of the `showModule` type. `ofType` also provides type hints for TypeScript.
 `extractPayload` is a small helper that plucks the payload from the full action object.
 Most routines will include `extractPayload`, as we are usually not interested in other parts of the action object.

 ## Subscribing routines